Bias Mitigation in Matched Observational Studies with Continuous Treatments: Calipered Non-Bipartite Matching and Bias-Corrected Estimation and Inference: Review of the Common Practice for Matched Observational Studies with Continuous Treatments

-In matched observational studies with continuous treatments, a widely considered causal estimand is the (generalized) sample average treatment effect (SATE) $\lambda$ (i.e., the ratio of the total treatment effects and the total paired treatment doses):
+In matched observational studies with continuous treatments, a widely considered causal estimand is the (generalized) sample average treatment effect (SATE) $\lambda$, defined as the ratio of the total post-matching treatment effects to the total paired differences in treatment doses: